What Is Diabetic Retinopathy?

 Diabetic retinopathy FAQ

 What are some common diabetic retinopathy symptoms?

 Some of the symptoms can include impaired color recognition, dark or empty spaces in vision, eye floaters, vision loss, and blurred vision.
 If you've experienced any of these symptoms, connect with one of our eye specialists to schedule a comprehensive eye exam.

 There is no known cure for this condition.
 However, with diabetic retinopathy treatment in Napa, CA, our eye specialists can preserve the remaining vision.
 It may be possible to restore some lost vision in certain cases.
 For more information, contact our team.

 Once diagnosed, can I do anything to slow the condition?

 With diabetic retinopathy, it is important to maintain near-normal blood sugar, blood pressure, and cholesterol levels so that it doesn't get worse.
 This will help you slow the progression of the disease.

 While you can undergo surgery, it is typically not recommended until you suffer severe vision loss and bleeding into the eye.
 If you're experiencing these diabetic retinopathy symptoms, schedule an appointment so that our team can go over your options.

 Prevent Diabetic Retinopathy

-For diabetic patients, maintaining eye care and proper control of your blood sugar level is important since anyone with diabetes can develop diabetic retinopathy.
+For diabetic patients, maintaining eye care and proper control of their blood sugar level is important since anyone with diabetes can develop diabetic retinopathy.
 Identifying this condition early on can help preserve your vision and reduce damage to the retina.
-If you have diabetes, schedule a comprehensive eye exam at Eye Specialists of Napa Valley to determine if you have this condition.
-If so, we can help with state-of-the-art treatments such as laser surgery or eye injections.
+If you have diabetes, schedule a comprehensive eye exam at Eye Specialists of Napa Valley to determine if you have this condition or to understand your diabetic retinopathy symptoms.
+We can help with state-of-the-art treatments such as laser surgery or eye injections.
 For more information, contact our Napa, CA office today.